singaldhruv/homepage-jekyll/_pages/about.md

 Currently, I am a PhD resident at [(Google) X](https://x.company), where I am working on a moonshot to solve climate change using ML/AI and financial engineering.

 Alongside that, I am a PhD student in Finance at [Columbia Business School](https://home.gsb.columbia.edu).
-I am interested in exploring research questions in Asset Pricing, Macroeconomics, Information Economics and International Finance.
-Previously, I was a research associate at [Adobe Research](https://research.adobe.com), Bangalore where I worked on research projects in Machine Learning, Computer Vision, Data Mining and Marketing.
+I am interested in exploring research questions in asset pricing, macroeconomics, information economics and international finance.
+Previously, I was a research associate at [Adobe Research](https://research.adobe.com), Bangalore where I worked on research projects in machine learning, computer vision, data mining and marketing.

 I graduated from [Department of Computer Science and Engineering, IIT Kanpur](https://www.cse.iitk.ac.in) in 2016.
-At IIT Kanpur, I worked on research projects in Machine Learning, Algorithmic Game Theory and Program Analysis.
+At IIT Kanpur, I worked on research projects in machine learning, algorithmic game theory and program analysis.